jlhidalgo/golang-web-server/README.md

 ### Testing

+There are two approaches for interacting and testing the application, this can be done through a Web browser or Postman.

 #### Web browser

 Open a Web browser and go to http://localhost:8081.
 The `index` page should be loaded if everything is working as expected.
-Examine the source code for other requests that can be processed by the Web server.
+Examine the source code for the requests that can be processed by the Web server, these vary depending on how the application is serving the requests (handler functions or FileServer handler).

 #### Postman

 Import the [collection](./tests/golang-mini-web-server.postman_collection.json) into Postman and then open the `Golang Mini Web Server` collection.
-The requests of this collection are grouped into two different folders, one is for handler functions implementation and the othe one for FileServer handler implementation.
+The requests of this collection are grouped into two different folders, one is for handler functions implementation and the other one for FileServer handler implementation.
+You can run the requests within the folder that matches the current mode of the Web server.